MartinThoma/MartinThoma.github.io/content/2018-12-25-code-challenges-in-ml.md

 The reason why this is super usefull are apps.
 Imagine if you only had to develop an App for Android and could automatically translate it to iOS.
 (By the way: Is that possible with <a href="https://en.wikipedia.org/wiki/React_(JavaScript_library)#React_Native">React Native</a>?)

+The key challenge here is to make the translated code maintainable.
+In some sense You could say that the *Auto-doc problem* is part of this challenge.

 #### Code-Style translation Problem